MetPX/sarracenia/doc/sr_subscribe.1.rst

 On\_* plugins are used more often.
 They allow actions to be inserted to augment the default processing for various specialized use cases.
 The scripts are invoked by having a given configuration file specify an on_<event> option.
 The event can be one of:

+- plugin -- declare a set of plugins to achieve a collective function.

 - on_file -- When the reception of a file has been completed, trigger followup action.
   The **on_file** option defaults to file_log, which writes a downloading status message.